greg0rys/TaskManager/src/main/Documentation/Managers/credentialManager.md

 The Properties class is a native Java class, but since Groovy compiles directly to Java Byte code at runtime we are free to throw it right in... with some exceptions of course!

-Kotlin and Groovy both support **interoperation** with Java allowing us to:
+Kotlin and Groovy both support **interoperation** with Java allowing us to
 * Easily call Java code directly inside a Kotlin or Groovy file.
 * You can easily use all Java libraries without any extra effort.